Avogar/BlockChainTipsService/README.md

 Please enter your address: 0x8e7050b2E4269590298a1C81c21387C200Ea41ac Please enter your private_key: ea308eca45ee084aae3ec38cf23ddfc3664fc6f0d133f2863f4e82148ae55b84 Transaction id:  0x2ca570f5e65ba10ecf788fe3a220184ea92dba1fcf8de5492e42c45248b6626c

 Select one number.
 What do you want to do?
 1) Get the list of all organizations
 2) Get the list of employees in organization
+3) Get the list of organization reviews
+4) Get the list of employee reviews
+5) Send an organization review
+6) Send an employee review
+7) Send a tip to an organization
+8) Send a tip to an employee
+9) Change my address
+10) Change my private key
+0) Exit
+4

+Please enter organization name: MacRonalds
+Please enter employee name: Alice
+Reviews of the employee Alice of the organization MacRonalds: ['"Very nice girl!
+Hope to see her some more!"']

+Select one number.
+What do you want to do?
+1) Get the list of all organizations
+2) Get the list of employees in organization